 What are the crowd levels in Disney’s Magic Kingdom?
 Crowds are going to be considered differently for a while in the Disney Parks because of the reduction in park capacity.
 Right now, a side from the slight uptick seen on weekends, crowds are extremely low in all the parks.

 We’ve never seen crowds this low at Disney’s Magic Kingdom, and it is a surreal sight at times.
-Looking at the big picture for the rest of 2020 and into 2021, we expect there to continue to be fewer crowds than normal in the Magic Kingdom.
+Looking at the big picture for the rest of 2021, we expect there to continue to be fewer crowds than normal in the Magic Kingdom.

-Attendance will pick up during the holiday season, but it will definitely be lower than what we are normally used to.
+Attendance will pick up during the Spring, but it will definitely be lower than what we are normally used to.

 Crowds will of course be limited by a few factors.
 One is the fact that many people just aren’t traveling right now.
 This is from a combination of the current health crisis, travel restrictions and the bad economy.